Last Updated on December 1, 2020 by Alice Pien, MD & Asher Milgrom, PhD

 The other integrative modalities that we use include the ozone, as I just mentioned, also micro-needling, also radio-frequency micro-needling energy devices, as well as PRP, you may have heard of that, and physiological regulating medicine, which include very important anti inflammatory elements, such as specific interleukins.
 These are very important for the treatment of active and inflamed cysts.

-For very severe cases of scarring, we even use very specific placental allograft tissues such as stem cells and exosomes.
+For very severe cases of scarring, we even use very specific placental allograft tissues such as Placental/Umbilical Tissues/Biological Allografts (FDA: HCT/P – Stem Cells) and exosomes.
 These are at the heart of regenerative medicine and a very powerful stimulant of the generation of new, healthy, beautiful skin.

 All of these elements need to be injected into the skin, which can be done manually.
 We might also use very sophisticated computerized injection platforms that can inject very precise quantities of all these elements to very specific and precise depths in the skin.